bailey-lab/mipscripts/README.md

 # mipscripts

-Various tools for complementing MIPTools pipelines
+Various tools for use with MIPTools pipelines.